rdmzkn/generator-veracity/generators/netcore-webapp/templates/readme.md

 If the authentication flow or apis in this demo are updated this section will contain a description of the changes and any updates you may need to do to your code in order to support these.

-v1.1.0:
+v2.0.0:

-- Upgrade runtime target from 2.0 to 2.1
+- Change the authentication flow from Hybird to Authization code
-- Upgrade dependency version
-- Fix issues
+- improve the code quality

 ## References